 4. National Children’s Museum

-After completing a lab experiment that has to do with climate change, hear from climate change activists and heroes, and learn about the effects of climate change.
-Make sure the kids are listening, this is important stuff!
+After completing a lab experiment on climate change, hear from climate change activists and heroes and learn about the effects of climate change.
+Make sure the kids are listening because this is important stuff!

 5. National Air and Space Museum

-6. U.S. Botanic Garden
+6. United States Botanic Garden

 7. National Building Museum

-Let the kids play architect for the day and watch them build an actual arch or truss using blocks in the Great Hall.
-Head over to the Building Zone where the little ones can drive a bulldozer and build a using the special tool belt and hard hat.
+Let the kids play architect for the day and watch them build an arch or truss using blocks in the Great Hall.
+Head over to the Building Zone, where the little ones can drive a bulldozer and build a using the special tool belt and hard hat.